jovandeginste/jovandeginste.github.io/_posts/2016-07-20-use-vault-with-client-certificates.md

 * permission denied
 ```

-You can get a new token any time with the `auth` command, until your certificate expires (hopefully not after this, but I haven't tried it)
+You can get a new token any time with the `auth` command, until your certificate expires (hopefully not after it expires, but I haven't tried it)